Divas Nightclub & Bar: History

 In 1989 Joseph Jurkans and Mark Gilpin opened the Motherlode at 1002 Post Street (corner of Post and Larkin) in San Francisco.
 The Motherlode was the predecessor of Divas.
 In 1998 Mark Gilpin (Joseph Jurkans having by that time died) moved the establishment across the street, less than a block away, to 1081 Post Street.
 Both the Motherlode and subsequently Divas received sustained prolonged community opposition from people and entities, including: The First Apostolic Church, community organizations Save Our Streets and the Polk Street District Merchants’ Association, and Mayor (and former police chief) Frank Jordan.
 Organizers made various claims, including that the club brought prostitution, illicit drug use, and noise problems to the neighborhood.

 Steve Berkey would eventually take over ownership of the club (and the building at 1081 Post Street).

-Before closing its doors on March 30, 2019, Divas was the only transgender club in California, and one of three in the country.It served as a metaphorical town square for the San Francisco transgender community, bing an important gathering space and performance venue.
+Before closing its doors on March 30, 2019, Divas was the only transgender club in California, and one of three in the country.
+It served as a metaphorical town square for the San Francisco transgender community, being an important gathering space and performance venue.